-Elementary students should not bring any drinks other than water bottles in the building.
-Grades 7-12 may only have drinks with lids, no open containers even in their lockers.
+Elementary students should not bring any drinks other than water bottles into the school building.
+Students in grades 7-12 may only have drinks with lids (no open containers - even in lockers).
+Water bottles should not be taken to chapel or Friday assembly.